Python-GIS-book/site/docs/_sources/part1/chapter-04/md/01-basic-plotting.md.txt

 _**Figure 4.5**.
 A plot of the example temperature data with additional formatting, a title, and axis labels._

 Now we see that our temperature data as a black dashed line with circles indicating the temperature values from the data file.
 This comes from the additional parameter `style='ko--'`.
 In this case, `k` tells the `oct1_temps.plot()` function to use black color for the lines and symbols, `o` tells it to show circles at the data points, and `--` says to use a dashed line between points.
 You can use `help(oct1_temps.plot)` to find out more about formatting plots.
-We have also added a title using the `title` parameter, and axis labels using the `xlabel` and `ylabel` parameters [^axis_labels].
+We have also added a title using the `title` parameter, and axis labels using the `xlabel` and `ylabel` parameters.

 <!-- #region -->
 ## Formatting and annotating the figure